The Surprising Truth About Obsession - And Why You Can’t Stop Thinking About Someone

 When you can't stop thinking about someone, this is a sign that more serious issues are likely bubbling beneath the surface.
 Having to ask yourself, "why can't I stop thinking about someone" is a clear indicator that you need to check in with not only yourself but possibly a mental health professional to help you get to the bottom of the issue.

-If you're thinking about someone who you've recently broken up with or have an emotional attachment to, healthy adults understand that this is a normal part of the healing and grieving process, however, when your every waking thought is consumed with the comings and goings of another person, this is a serious issue.
+If you're thinking, unable to stop thinking, and cannot stop obsessing about someone who you've recently broken up with or have an emotional attachment to, healthy adults understand that this is a normal part of the healing and grieving process, however, when your every waking thought is consumed with the comings and goings of another person, this is a serious issue.

 What is it that is causing you to obsess over thoughts of this person - especially in cases where similar interests or feelings are not returned.
 Are you obsessing over this person because you feel that they're your soulmate, "complete" you, or is there another reason?